Soichit/info495/README.md

   });
 });
 ```
 If the client tries to do an AJAX request for "http://localhost:3001/client_token", it should recieve the client token.
-Test this by running app.js under your local port 3001, it doesn't matter what port index.html is running in as long as it's different.
+Test this by running app.js under your local port 3001, and your index.html on another port.
+It doesn't matter what port index.html is running in as long as it's different.

 ### Step 3 & 4: Receive payment nounce from client-side and create a transaction with it
 Paste this code under the one generating the client token.